fontra/fontra-blog/content/blog/linux-support/linux-support.md

 Experienced Linux users who are comfortable with downloading the source and compiling at their local machine, can do so by cloning the [Fontra github repo](https://github.com/fontra/fontra) and following the instructions in [README.md](https://github.com/fontra/fontra/blob/main/README.md).
 Remember if you want to create a new font project, or export the font from fontra itself you should clone and compile [Fontra Pak](https://github.com/fontra/fontra-pak).

-The steps involve running the following commands in a terminal
+The steps involve running the following commands in a terminal:
 ```
 git clone https://github.com/fontra/fontra-pak
 cd fontra-pak/